 Portuguese is taught at Yale as part of the Department of Spanish and Portuguese.

 The major in Portuguese is a liberal arts major intended to develop competence in the Portuguese language and to provide students with a comprehensive knowledge of the literatures and cultures of Portugal, Brazil, and African and Asian lands of Portuguese language or influence.

 Students begin the study of Portuguese with PORT 110, 125, or S112.
 After two years of Portuguese language study, or equivalent, students have sufficient proficiency to take advanced courses in Luso-Brazilian literature and culture.

 All students who have not yet taken Portuguese at Yale are expected to take the departmental placement test, with the exception of students who have no previous knowledge of Portuguese whatsoever.
 The departmental placement test covers reading, writing, speaking, and listening skills.
-The placement test will be given at the beginning of the fall and spring terms; see the departmental website for details.
+See the department website for placement test times and details.